bobbyiliev/materialize-tutorials/mz-deno-discord-live-notifications/README.md

 ## Introduction

-This is a self-contained example of a real-time notifications app with Deno and [Materialize](https://materialize.com).
+This is a self-contained example of a real-time notification app with Deno, [Materialize](https://materialize.com) and Discord.

 [Deno](https://deno.land/) is a simple and secure runtime for JavaScript and TypeScript that uses V8.
 Deno, just like Materialize, is also written in Rust.